Bladder Health UK Privacy Notice (BHUK)

 1. Postal Application Forms

 Data is typed in to the BHUK Data Base.
-The data base is hosted remotely by Intelisense IT.
-Paper Forms are shredded.
+The data base is hosted remotely by Intelisense IT who are our CRM provider.
+Any Paper Forms are securely shredded.

 2. On-Line Application Forms

 Data is taken from Enthuse - who we use to collect our membership – and then transferred to Bladder Health UK to update our BHUK Data Base which is securely stored within our CRM system.

 Data is typed directly into the BHUK Data Base stored within our CRM system.